Introduction

 🖐 Hang on

 This example is not handling incoming messages yet.
-Any attempt to call the server will time out (including the shell completion!).
+Any attempt to call the service will time out (including the shell completion!).

 Handling low-level messages